rauc/rauc/docs/overview.rst

 the different custom requirements and restrictions an update concept for a specfic platform must deal with.

-When designing the rauc update tool, all of these requirements were taken into consideration.
+When designing the RAUC update tool, all of these requirements were taken into consideration.
 In the following, we provide a short overview of basic concepts, principles and solutions RAUC provides for updating an embedded system.